Solar Panels in Florida

 Florida Solar FAQ

 The federal solar tax credit (Section 25D, ITC) expired December 31, 2025 and is no longer available.
 Florida property tax exemption on solar-added home value.
 Florida exempts solar equipment from sales tax.
-Net metering: Net Billing (Reduced) — Net Billing (Reduced)— below-retail export.
+Net metering: Full Retail 1:1 — credited at your full retail rate.
 Full list: DSIRE.

-15 years, ~1 year faster than US median.
+~14 years — ~1 year faster than the US median of ~15 years.
 In sunnier parts of Florida like Orlando, payback can be shorter.

 Miami, Orlando, Tampa, Gainesville all offer strong conditions for solar panels Florida.
 Orlando leads at 5.55 peak sun hours daily.
-Electricity rates are consistent statewide at $0.1577/kWh.
+Electricity rates are consistent statewide at $0.15/kWh.

 Solar in Nearby States